-- 1. Periodic assessment of the degree that residents are satisfied with recreational opportunities and, as financial resources become available, undertake improvements that target identified needs. - 2.
-Provision of incentives to encourage the setting aside of open space and recreation areas within future development projects.

-- 3. Explore options for community recreation opportunities along Lake Allegan for residents and tourists.
+- 1. Periodic assessment of resident satisfaction with recreational opportunities and, as financial resources become available, undertake improvements that target identified needs. - 2.
+Incentives to encourage the setting aside of open space and recreation areas within future development projects. - 3.
+Explore options for community recreation opportunities along Lake Allegan for residents and tourists.
 One option is the acquisition of State-owned land, such as the following: - a.
 Echo Point (across from the Gun Range).
-This area could be developed as a family park that would provide space for daytime camping, picnicking and ball playing, for example. - b.
+This area could be developed as a family park that would provide space for daytime camping, picnicking and ball playing. - b.
 A triangle west of 42nd Street and Monroe that is all woods but isolated from the rest of the DNR's holdings.
 Such an area could be developed to provide light commercial services restricted to those needed to support our tourist activities. - c.
 Land on Lake Allegan's west side that could be redeveloped as a family park, providing swimming and boating activities, and perhaps rustic camping areas. - d.
 Similar land on Lake Allegan's west side that was used as a WWII Prisoner of War camp. - e.
 Land on Lake Allegan's north side that could be developed into boat launching facilities.